Education is not the filling of a pail, but the lighting of a fire

 We're committed to providing the best academic opportunities for our young people, offering scholarships to support their college pursuits.
 After successfully graduating high school (secondary school), ten of our students have embarked on a diverse range of university courses, including nursing, electrical engineering, and business studies.

-For those preferring a vocational path, our young people can attend a technical schools.
-Through this support, students have successfully pursued courses ranging from photography to electrical engineering.
-We're proud to see the tangible results: one of our young men now owns a photography studio in Nairobi, and another is well on his way to building a successful music and videography enterprise.
+For those preferring a vocational path, our young people can attend a technical school.
+From photography to electrical engineering courses, we're proud to see the tangible results: one of our young men now owns a photography studio in Nairobi, and another is well on his way to building a successful music and videography enterprise.

 Addressing the significant youth unemployment in Kenya, Too Little Children provides mentoring and business startup funding for our young entrepreneurs.
 We're proud to support ventures like a photography studio, a music and videography business, and several snack stands, with exciting future plans for a gaming cafe and juice bar.